 The Einstein Foundation invites applications for the Einstein Award for excellent doctoral programmes (EDP) once a year.

-The awards are granted in three categories:
+The awards are granted in up to three categories:

 The award money is not earmarked for any specific purposes and can be used for scholarships, doctoral and post-doctoral positions, professional leave for professors to work on the graduate programme, travel, hosting visiting scholars etc., provided that they conform to the regulations governing the respective institutions.